 M*Modal (now part of the Healthcare Information Systems division of 3M), headquartered in Pittsburgh, PA, offers a new breed of AI-based speech comprehension applications.
 With over 1,000 employees across the U.S, the company’s hosted conversational documentation services help healthcare providers capture clinical information from dictation, and transform it directly into accessible, retrievable, and shareable electronic files.
 M*Modal serves hospitals, medical clinics, and medical transcription companies representing a transaction volume of more than 400 million dictation minutes a year.

 M*Modal needed to ensure high availability and disaster recovery (DR) support for their key Fluency for Transcription (FFT) systems.
-Additionally, the company desired to modernize their upcoming Workforce Management application (WFM) to take advantage of the Azure cloud by migrating key components to Azure.
+Additionally, the company desired to modernize its upcoming Workforce Management application (WFM) to take advantage of the Azure cloud by migrating key components to Azure.

-A key component of M*Modal’s technology relies on users being able to dial-in to a data center which contains specialized hardware for capturing audio dictation.
+A key component of M*Modal’s technology relies on users being able to dial-in to a data center that contains specialized hardware for capturing audio dictation.
 Because this hardware cannot be moved to the cloud, M*Modal required a hybrid cloud environment.
-The data center had adequate bandwidth to support additional connectivity, so a VPN was used to connect to Azure while a new ExpressRoute was being deployed.
+The data center had adequate bandwidth to support additional connectivity, so a site-to-site VPN was used to connect to Azure while a new ExpressRoute was being deployed.

-M*Modal customer have very high SLA expectations.
+M*Modal customers have very high SLA expectations.
 High availability is a strict business requirement, so there could be no downtime during the cloud migration.
 To support this, the web and application servers, supporting databases, file shares, and Active Directory domain controllers needed to be hot-migrated to Azure, and the transition from the data center to Azure needed to be seamless and transparent to M*Modal’s end-users.